akvelon/Bitcoin-Transaction-Optimization/doc/README.md

 3. After that the model is used by fee predictor api which based on suggested transaction characteristics, looks for mempool characteristics and responds with prediction result.
     * Please check out the [Predictor service doc](FeePredictorService.md) for more details.

+### Pay request generator
+The application generates test pay requests and pushes them into pay-request SQS.
+These pay requests are consumed by transaction optimizer.

+### Transaction optimizer
+The application pulls pay requests from pay-request queue and assembles transactions.
+Prepared transactions are pushed into prepared-transactions SQS.

 ### Transaction sender
-The app responsible for processing transactions requests and making real posting to mempool.
-More details [here](TransactionSender.md)
+The app responsible for pulling transactions from prepared-transactions SQS and sending them into bitcoin network.
+More details [here](TransactionSender.md).